LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/most-people-want-to-feel-loved.md

 What is love then?

-I only have a general testimony,
+I only have this testimony.

-I am sorry not sorry,
+I am sorry not sorry.

-that is what you get.
+This is what you get.

 &nbsp;

 When you do not want it,

-but you do care,
+but you do care;

-when you can live without it, unfazed,
+when you can live without it,

+but life is not the same;

-but you still come back every time
+and you still come back,

-and that warm holiness does not fade.
+and that warm holiness

+does not fade.

 &nbsp;